Back to all posts

 Crafting a Widget UI with Freelancer API

 To familiarise myself with Stencil I decided to build a simple Freelancer card component.
 The primary goal was to fetch user data from freelancer.com and present it in a visually appealing UI card component.
-Any given freelancer could then take this card web component and render it on their website.

 I designed two distinct styles for the widget.
 The first, a minimalistic horizontal card displaying a profile avatar image, along with some basic data about the user.
 The second design is a vertical card that includes more data around the user's rating, their hourly rate, location and online status.
 The card gracefully flips around 180 degrees, revealing a detailed description of the user on its back.